learn-co-curriculum/phase-3-ruby-remote-data-practice-scraping/README.md

 The element inspector view on the bottom half of the page is revealing all of the page's HTML to us!
 In fact, the HTML it is showing us is *exactly the same* as the HTML `put` out to our terminal with the help of Nokogiri and open-uri.

-Now that we understand what Nokogiri is and seen how it opens the HTML that makes up a web page, let's look at how we use to actually scrape information.
+Now that we understand what Nokogiri is and seen how it opens the HTML that makes up a web page, let's look at how we use it to actually scrape information.

 ### Using CSS Selectors to Get Data